-BeyondHousing will take all reasonable steps to engage skilled and suitable people, who share our commitment to protect children.
+Beyond Housing will take all reasonable steps to engage skilled and suitable people, who share our commitment to protect children.

-BeyondHousing undertakes a comprehensive recruitment and screening process for all workplace participants that aims to prevent a person from working at BeyondHousing if they pose a risk to a child.
+Beyond Housing undertakes a comprehensive recruitment and screening process for all workplace participants that aims to prevent a person from working at Beyond Housing if they pose a risk to a child.
 This is achieved via the following practices:

-- In person interviews where possible if this is not possible then via videoconference - Thorough reference checks (including asking about any concerns about a person's suitability to work with children) - Current Working with Children Check (employee) - Police Check - Board members are also required to have a current Working With Children Check (either as volunteer or employee), which are recorded and regularly reviewed by the Chief People Officer/Executive Assistant.
+- In person interviews where possible.
+If this is not possible then via videoconference - Thorough reference checks (including asking about any concerns about a person's suitability to work with children) - Current Working with Children Check (employee) - Police Check - Board members are also required to have a current Working With Children Check (either as volunteer or employee), which are recorded and regularly reviewed by the Chief People Officer/Executive Assistant.

 Upon successful appointment workplace participants must read and sign the Code of Conduct which sets out stringent standards of behaviour.
 Breaches of this Code of Conduct may result in disciplinary action, including termination of employment.
-Child Safety and Wellbeing induction is provided by dedicated Child Safety Officers, this covers the Child Safety Standards importance and reportable conduct procedures.
+Child Safety and Wellbeing induction is provided by dedicated Child Safety Officers.
+This covers the Child Safety Standards, their importance and an overview of Beyond Housing's Child Safety Documentation.
 Further training and guidance is provided by Team Leaders as part of induction, and this is also supported by a Human Resources Training Framework.